hyperledger-labs/splice/README.md

    2. Create a commit to ease review, `git add canton/ && git commit -m"Bump Canton commit"`
    3. Reapply our changes `git apply '--exclude=canton/community/app/src/test/resources/examples/*' --directory=canton --reject canton.patch`
       and resolve conflicts (if any).
-   4. Create a commit to ease review `git add canton/ && git reset *.rej && git commit -m"Reapply our changes"`
+   4. Create a commit to ease review `git add canton/ && git reset '*.rej' && git commit -m"Reapply our changes"`
    5. Bump the SDK/Canton versions in the following places:
       1. The current Canton commit in this `README.md`
       2. Set `version` in `CantonDependencies.scala` to the SDK version from Step 1.2